ADHD and Autistic Spectrum Disorder

 Each case should be assessed on its own merits with regard to the degree of disability and the potential impact on diver safety and ability to care for one’s buddy.
-The degree of disability can be highly variable between individuals.
-However, individuals maybe more adept than average in some tasks.
+The degree of disability can be highly variable between individuals (1).
+However, individuals may be more adept than average in some tasks.

 There is little research in this area.
-ADHD is associated with increased risk of accidents and workplace injuries although a retrospective study of navy divers did not provide statistical evidence that the risk of adverse underwater events is significantly increased in those with ADHD, further sufficiently powered studies being required (1).
-In another paper the same authors noted ADHD may be over-represented in commercial divers in South Africa and may not necessarily be a contraindication to commercial diving, although the numbers were small and cases were self reported (2).
+ADHD is associated with increased risk of accidents and workplace injuries although a retrospective study of navy divers did not provide statistical evidence that the risk of adverse underwater events is significantly increased in those with ADHD, further sufficiently powered studies being required (2).
+In another paper the same authors noted ADHD may be over-represented in commercial divers in South Africa and may not necessarily be a contraindication to commercial diving, although the numbers were small and cases were self reported (3).
+Other papers from abroad have warned re diving with ADHD in children and adolescents (4, 5 and 6).

 Screening and advice